lxylxy123456/uberxmhf/bug_084/README.md

 good.
 Also, the KVM problem no longer happens in AMD64, so it is likely that only PAE paging has the KVM problem.
 This is expected.

-TODO: implement real mode guest
+### Real mode (deprecated)

+It looks like setting up real mode in LHV is too complicated.
+Especially supporting it in SMP.
+So we skip ahead and try running XMHF in XMHF.

+### Untried ideas

-TODO: study KVM code, maybe use older version
+* study KVM code, maybe use older version
-TODO: study shadow page table, maybe use Xen code
+* study shadow page table, maybe use Xen code
-TODO: encountering memory size limit: on QEMU currently runtime has to < 256M
+* encountering memory size limit: on QEMU currently runtime has to < 256M
+	* Actually memory growth is not that much

+## Fix

+`acad9ef02..eecb1ffce`
+* Support EPT etc in XMHF nested

+`d6eea8116..6a8866c1e`
+* Add EPT etc to LHV